Area-minimizing horizontal graphs with low-regularity in the sub-Finsler Heisenberg group $\mathbb{H}^1$: Preliminaries

 For $p \in \hh^1$, the left translation by $p$ is the diffeomorphism $L_p(q) =p*q$.
 The horizontal distribution $\mathcal{H}$ is the planar non-integrable one generated by $X$ and $Y$, which coincides with the kernel of the contact one-form $\omega=dt-y dx+x dy$.

-We shall consider on $\mathbb{H}^1$ the left invariant Riemannian metric $g= \escpr{\cdot,\cdot}$, so that $\{X, Y, T\}$ is an orthonormal basis at every point.
-We let $D$ be the Levi-Civita connection associated to the Riemannian metric $g$.
+We shall consider on $\mathbb{H}^1$ the left-invariant Riemannian metric $g= \escpr{\cdot,\cdot}$, so that $\{X, Y, T\}$ is a global orthonormal frame, and let $D$ be the Levi-Civita connection associated to the Riemannian metric $g$.
 Setting $J(U)=D_U T$ for any vector field $U$ in $\hh^1$ we get $J(X)=Y$, $J(Y)=-X$ and $J(T)=0$.
 Therefore $-J^2$ coincides with the identity when restricted to the horizontal distribution.
 The Riemannian volume of a set $E$ is, up to a constant, the Haar measure of the group and is denoted by $|E|$.
-The integral of a function $f$ with respect to the Riemannian measure by $\int f\, d\hh^1$.
+The integral of a function $f$ with respect to the Riemannian measure is denoted by $\int f\, d\hh^1$.